ErikFos/build_workshop/exercises/2_Build_Apps/2_build-apps-workflow-trigger/build-apps-workflow-trigger.md

 <!-- description --> Trigger a process created in SAP Build Process Automation from an app created with SAP build Apps.

 ## Prerequisites
-- You set up SAP Process Automation, and created the process as described in the exercise section before.
+- You have already created the process as described in the exercise section before.
 - You know the `definitionId` for the process you created.

 ## You will learn